abivia/hydration/README.md

 retrieved by calling the `configureGetErrors()` method.
 The error log is cleared by an application call to `configure()` unless the newLog option is set to false.

-Examples
+Unit Tests and Examples
 ========
+Unit tests are organized by PHP support level.
+Tests that use features of PHP that are not available in PHP 7.2 are maintained in separate directories.
+PHPUnit will automatically run tests up to your current PHP version but not above.

-The unit tests contain a number of examples that should be illustrative.
+The unit tests also contain a number of examples that should be helpful in understanding how Configurable works.
 More detailed examples with sample output can be found at https://gitlab.com/abivia/configurable-examples